george-chou/acg-album/README-EN.md

 git clone https://github.com/%Your_GitHub_Account%/acg-album.git
 ```

-In the _./acg-album_ directory, you can see that there are two configuration files with the same structure, _config-37.json_ and _config-rem.json_ corresponding to *March 7 theme* and *Rem theme* respectively, here is an example of _config-37.json_:
+In the `./acg-album` directory, you can see that there are two configuration files with the same structure, `config-37.json` and `config-rem.json` corresponding to `Theme March 7` and `Theme Rem` respectively, here is an example of `config-37.json`:

 ```
 {